SettleMint

 Conversion minterThe target-side minter exists and authorises the loan-side converterConversion reverts

 The conversion price uses WAD precision.
-The loan principal is normalized from the loan token's decimals to WAD, optional interest is added in WAD, the discount and cap are applied to the trigger price, and the result is converted back to the target token's decimals.
+The platform normalizes the loan principal from the loan token's decimals to WAD, adds optional interest in WAD, applies the discount and cap to the trigger price, and converts the result back to the target token's decimals.

-When a convertible carries an interest stream and the configuration converts interest and closes accrual on conversion, a full holder-initiated conversion converts the holder's accrued interest into target tokens before accrual closes.
+For a convertible with an interest stream configured to close accrual on conversion, a full holder-initiated conversion converts the holder's accrued interest into target tokens ahead of closing accrual.
 A full holder conversion never leaves accrued yield behind as claim-only cash.

-Interest is settled in bounded windows.
-Each window covers a capped number of accrual periods, so a holder with a long backlog of accrued interest settles it across more than one step rather than in a single unbounded transaction.
-The settlement advances a per-holder cursor, so each step picks up where the previous one left off, repeats no work, and steps over empty leading periods for a holder who entered late.
+Interest settles in bounded windows.
+Each window covers a capped number of accrual periods, so a holder with a long backlog settles it across more than one step.
+The settlement advances a per-holder cursor.
+Each step picks up where the previous one left off, repeats no work, and skips empty leading periods for a holder who entered late.

-A full holder conversion that would close accrual checks that no convertible interest remains beyond the settled window.
-If interest is still outstanding, the conversion reverts with UnsettledConvertibleInterest instead of closing accrual and silently rerouting the remaining yield.
+To close accrual, a full holder conversion first checks that no convertible interest remains beyond the settled window.
+If interest is still outstanding, the conversion reverts with UnsettledConvertibleInterest.
 The holder settles the outstanding interest first, then completes the conversion.
+When you build a conversion UI, surface this revert reason so the holder knows to settle interest first.

-Partial conversions are unaffected: they settle only the prorated interest for the converted portion and do not drain the wider backlog.
+Partial conversions work differently: they settle only the prorated interest for the converted portion and do not drain the wider backlog.

 Execution flow